5-7 October 2021

 Using experienced based co-design to enhance pre-treatment dysphagia services for patients with head and neck cancer (HNC) undergoing chemoradiation:

-- Brady, G. Goodrich, J. & Roe, J (2019) Using experience-based co-design to improve the pre-treatment care pathway for people diagnosed with head and neck cancer.
+- Brady, G. Goodrich, J. and Roe, J (2019) Using experience-based co-design to improve the pre-treatment care pathway for people diagnosed with head and neck cancer.
 Supportive Care in Cancer, 28, 739–745.

 Using co-design as part of literature review and qualitative research methods to produce a toolkit of heuristics for practitioners providing end of life care for people with dementia: